kubesphere/website/content/en/blogs/kubernetes-fundamentals-part-1.md

 ---
-  title: 'Kubernetes Fundamentals - Part 1'
+  title: 'Kubernetes Fundamental 1: Pods, Nodes, Deployments and Ingress'
   tag: 'Kubernetes, fundamentals, beginners, guide'
   keywords: 'Kubernetes, fundamentals, beginners, guide'
   description: 'Kubernetes was born out of the necessity to make our sophisticated software more available, scalable, transportable, and deployable in small, independent modules.'